 Signal-to-Noise Ratio (SNR)

-Where signal_tokens = cache_read + output (tokens that compound — reused context plus generated output), and total_tokens = input + cache_read + cache_write + output (all tokens processed in the cascade).
+Where output is tokens the model generates and input is fresh context you provide.
 The ratio ranges from 0 to 1.
-An SNR of 0.8 means 80% of your token flow is signal; an SNR of 0.2 means 80% is noise.
+An SNR of 0.8 means 80% of your fresh conversational traffic is model output; an SNR of 0.2 means 80% is fresh input.

 What signal vs noise means in AI coding